gabecmelo/my-country-app/README.md

 ## Known Issues

-- I tried but the **environment variables** weren't functioning correctly, so it wasn not possible to configure the *backend* and *frontend* PORTs correctly.
-This needs to be fixed for a more robust experience.
+- I tried, but the **environment variables** weren't functioning correctly, so it was not possible to configure the *backend* and *frontend* PORTs correctly.
+This needs to be fixed for a more robust experience (I was running out of time ;-; ).